gphat/omg/_posts/2020-03-26-automation-is-hurting-you.markdown

 Such a teammate is often considered toxic and ruinous to teams everywhere.
 My goal today is to show you how the automation you’re making in your job is generating these “teammates” and wrecking your happiness, reliability and ability to do cool new things.

 ##  Toil and Trouble
-One of my responsibilities is keeping an API library up to date with an API.
+One of my responsibilities is keeping an API library up to date.
 Inside this API is a list of acceptable names for cloud provider services.
 That list changes periodically and is kept in a bit of Java source code as a map.
 So every few weeks I copy the block from Java into Go and — by hand — rejigger it into Go syntax and commit it.
 Each time I think about how I could write a parser to do this… or maybe ask the other team to move the definitions to YAML files so I could rid myself of this toilsome work.
 Sometimes I even typo a definition and release it to the world.
 “Damn!”
 I say, reminding myself that if this were YAML and I had a script I could avoid this happening.

 This sort of tedium is common in jobs.
 Despite my whining, I’ve only had problems with this process two or three times in a year.
-Each time it was extremely obvious to me what had happened and it was fixed quickly and effectively with very little customer impact.
-This is because I — as a human — am full of wonder: foresight, imagination, adaptability, and intelligence.
-While I make errors on some occasions, I more often create safety.[^0] When I do make errors, I quickly recognize and correct them using my adaptability.
+Each time it was obvious to me what had happened and it was fixed quickly and effectively with very little customer impact.
+This is because I — as a human — am full of wonder: foresight, imagination, adaptability, and ingenious.
+While I make errors on some occasions, I more often create safety.[^0] When I do make errors, I quickly recognize and correct them using my adaptability and ingenuity.
 Compare this to the heap of new problems I might bring by introducing new dependencies and processes to a well understood process.

 ## How Automation Hurts
 The point I'm getting to here is that despite our seemingly genetic distaste for toil we should be extremely careful about reaching for automation.

 > Automation has generally been introduced to meet the needs of the process rather than the needs of the people working with the process[^jcsauto]

-In the remainder of this post I plan to scare you sober by showing all ways that automation is like that toxic teammate.
+My plan is to scare you sober by showing all ways that automation is like that toxic teammate.
 In a follow up I'll help you learn how to avoid these problems.

 **Automating a process without proper consideration, design, and planning can create technical debt, incidents, and undermine all your hard work.**